The Prestige (film): Production

 In early 2003, Nolan planned to direct the film before the production of Batman Begins accelerated.
 Following the release of Batman Begins, Nolan started up the project again, negotiating with Jackman and Bale in October 2005.
+Josh Hartnett pitched Nolan for a role.
 While the screenplay was still being written, production designer Nathan Crowley began the set design process in Nolan's garage, employing a "visual script" consisting of scale models, images, drawings, and notes.
 Jonathan and Christopher Nolan finished the final shooting draft on January 13, 2006, and began production three days later on January 16.
 Filming ended on April 9.

-Crowley and his crew searched Los Angeles for almost seventy locations that resembled fin de siècle London.
-Jonathan Nolan visited Colorado Springs to research Nikola Tesla and based the electric bulb scene on actual experiments conducted by Tesla.
+Crowley and his crew searched Los Angeles for almost 70 locations that resembled fin de siècle London.
+Jonathan Nolan visited Colorado Springs to research Nikola Tesla and based the electric-bulb scene on actual experiments Tesla conducted.
 Nathan Crowley helped design the scene for Tesla's invention; It was shot in the parking lot of the Mount Wilson Observatory.
 Influenced by a "Victorian modernist aesthetic," Crowley chose four locations in the Broadway theater district in downtown Los Angeles for the film's stage magic performances: the Los Angeles Theatre, the Palace Theatre, the Los Angeles Belasco, and the Tower Theatre.
 Crowley also turned a portion of the Universal back lot into Victorian London.
 Osgood Castle in Colorado was also used as a location.

 Nolan built only one set for the film, an "under-the-stage section that houses the machinery that makes the larger illusions work," preferring to simply dress various Los Angeles locations and sound stages to stand in for Colorado and Victorian England.
 In contrast to most period pieces, Nolan kept up the quick pace of production by shooting with handheld cameras, and refrained from using artificial lighting in some scenes, relying instead on natural light on location.
 Costume designer Joan Bergin chose attractive, modern Victorian fashions for Scarlett Johansson; cinematographer Wally Pfister captured the mood with soft earth tones as white and black colors provided background contrasts, bringing actors' faces to the foreground.
 Editing, scoring, and mixing finished on September 22, 2006.